 Meaning of Financial Statement Analysis:

-With the help standardized tools and techniques of the analysing financial statement of the company, the process of analysis becomes very easy, the complex data given in the financial statement of the business will be converted in the simple and valuable elements.
+With the help of standardized tools and techniques for the analysing financial statement of the company, the process of analysis becomes very easy, the complex data given in the financial statement of the business will be converted into simple and valuable elements.
 The formats help to establish the interdependent relationship among the related value and figures.

 Definition of Financial Statement Analysis:

 “Financial statement analysis is largely a study of relationships among the various financial factors in a business, as disclosed by a single set of statements, and a study of trends of these factors, as shown in a series of statements.”

 “The analysis and interpretation of financial statements are an attempt to determine the significance and meaning of financial statement data so that the forecast may be made of the prospects for future earnings, ability to pay interest and debt maturities (both current and long-term) and profitability and sound dividend policy.”

 Terms included in the Analysis of the Financial Statement: